kejsardamberg/SimpleRestStubServer/README.md

 ## Getting started
 ### Steps:
 * Download the utility and place it somewhere on your system.
 It's beneficial if it's in a folder where you have permanent write access to the file system since percistance of stub responses is made to the same folder.
+Actual home page, with DOWNLOAD and screenshots, here: http://damberg.one/alster/work/reststubserver/stubserver.html
 * Start the server
 * Open your web browser to the given admin URL and start configure the stub responses